 Popular with young adults and college grads, this trendy area is perfect for the millennial first-time tome buyer.
 With 19th century brownstones and stunning high rises, the options in Murray Hill are endless.
 Most residences in Murray Hill are within walking distance of Midtown and allow easy access to Grand Central to the north.
 While this area isn’t famous for its affordability, you can find some impressive studios for under $400,000.

 One of the hottest spots for first-time homebuyers is Greenpoint in Brooklyn.
 One of the coolest things about Greenpoint is that it looks like an old-school industrial city but feels like an artist’s creative space.
 Many of the restaurants and shops in Greenpoint have been around for decades, and multi-generations of families call this enclave home.
 Quiet streets stretch out to the water, and the nightlife is a unique mix of family-owned bars and speakeasies.
 When it comes to real estate, there are classic brownstones and luxury condos on Huron and Franklin Street.
 Head towards McCarren Park for more traditional (and affordable) row homes.
-This is a great area for first-time homebuyers because it’s deep-rooted sense of community, affordability, and accessibility to the water.
+This is an excellent area for first-time homebuyers because it’s a deep-rooted sense of community, affordability, and accessibility to the water.
 The median sales price here is $987,800.

 Locals love Bushwick because of it’s laid back hipster feel.
 It’s known for its ultra-cool music scene, great food, and old warehouses-turned-into-art-galleries.
 Bushwick attracts a more artsy crowd, which is evident by the stunning graffiti throughout the city; pop up art galleries and sidewalk musicians.
 Colorful apartment buildings are tucked away off of tree-lined streets, all within walking distance of shops, restaurants and mom-and-pop businesses that have been there forever.
 A magnet for NYC transplants, the scruffy feel of Bushwick is part of its personality.
 It’s a no-frills kind of neighborhood but offers affordable studios and apartments that make it a hot spot for first-time homebuyers.
 The median sales price in this area is $857,500.